tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 2. Instructor Do: Intro to Algorithmic Trading (10 mins)

-In this activity, students will learn the basics of what algorithmic trading is and how it came to be, how it is performed, and what kind of individuals and skillsets are required for potential participants looking to break into the field.
+In this activity, students will learn the basics of algorithmic trading and its origins, how it is performed, and the skillsets that are required for people   looking to break into the field.

-Navigate to the slideshow and present the following questions and answers about algorithmic trading:
+Go to the slideshow, navigate to [[section X]] and present the following Q&A about algorithmic trading:

 * What is algorithmic trading?